dotnet/docs-maui/docs/user-interface/controls/image.md

 ## Load animated GIFs

 .NET MAUI includes support for displaying small, animated GIFs.
-This is accomplished by setting the `Image.Source` property to an animated GIF file:
+This is accomplished by setting the `Source` property to an animated GIF file:

 ```xaml
 <Image Source="demo.gif" />